fparks1964/fparks1964/README.md

 - 👋 Hi, I’m @fparks1964
-- 👀 I’m interested in ...Django
+- 👀 I’m interested in ...Coding
-- 🌱 I’m currently learning ...Django
+- 🌱 I’m currently learning ...Misc.
+SAML, SSO
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...fparks1964@gmail.com